metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 - The transition from boot-time to persistent filters could be several seconds, or even longer on a slow machine.
 - During boot WFP (part of windows firewall) is set to block all, regardless of rules.
 - what this means is, there is no other way but to ignore these drops, there is nothing we can do about this.
+- For all this to be true however, xml logs should tell that boot filter was hit, but that's not the case.
-- Additional investigation needed by allowing all explicitly.
+- Additional investigation needed by allowing all ICMP and UDP explicitly.

 [Reference for WFP Operation](https://docs.microsoft.com/en-us/windows/win32/fwp/basic-operation)

-## Case 3: Event log shows inbound packet drops, firewall log does not show these drops
+## Case 3: Event log shows packet drops, firewall log does not show these drops
-1. Inbound from DNS server source port 53 to random local port
+1. Inbound from DNS servers source port 53 to random local port
 2. Inbound from github source port 22 to random local port
-3. Inbound TCP (protocol 6) source port 443 to random local port
+3. Inbound TCP (protocol 6) source port 443 from akamai to random local port

 **Case 3: Troubleshooting**
-- TODO: input missing
+- same as case 1

 **Case 3: Audit result**
 1. set outbound DNS rule with LooseSourceMapping to true, and firewall will know that these packets are related